vipulnaik/working-drafts/eaf/levels-of-donation.md

   donation timing and other donation mechanics for tax considerations may start making sense.
 For instance, you may decide to defer donation by a month or two so that it falls in the next tax year.
-Howeever, this is most likely going to be a minor consideration compared to other considerations.
+However, this is most likely going to be a minor consideration compared to other considerations.

 ### Tier 3 (five-digit donors)